vbookshelf/Bee-Hive-Health-Analyzer/README.md

 Live Web App:

 This is a prototype for a freely available online tool that can predict the health of a bee hive by looking at an image of a bee.
-This could help bee keepers and bee researchers estimate the health of a bee hive without having to disturb the hive itself.
+This could help bee keepers and bee researchers evaluate the health of a bee hive without having to disturb the hive itself.

 The app outputs 6 possible bee hive conditions:<br>